 Keeping your kit dry and clean is vital.
 Not only does wet kit conduct heat away from your body more quickly, but your down jacket and sleeping bag won’t keep you as warm if they’re damp and dirty.
 A dry bag will never go amiss.
 And if you’re sure you’re going to be sleeping out in the rain, a synthetic fill sleeping bag might be a safer bet than down due to its performance in both wet and dry conditions (the weight penalty is worth it!).

 In winter especially, the ground will also conduct heat away from you.
-A thick, insulated sleeping mat, like the Dozer or the Dirtbag, is essential not only for comfort but also for warmth.
-You could also use natural materials – such as spruce boughs to improve the comfort and insulating abilities of your sleeping mat.
+A thick, but packable insulated sleeping mat, like the CloudBase, is essential not only for comfort but also for warmth.
+For extra insulation use a closed cell foam mat underneath.

 Evaporation